 Hospitals around the country are struggling to survive.
 Some have filed for bankruptcy, and others have divested or closed certain areas of their healthcare services to streamline operations and reduce costs.
-CostFlex’s suite of decision support tools for hospitals meets objectives and turns the corner towards profitable operations.
+CostFlex’s suite of hospital decision-support tools meets objectives and turns the corner toward profitable operations.

-CostFlex offers a wide range of decision support software for hospitals, including Activity Based Cost Accounting and Payer Contract Analyzer.
-These tools allow hospitals to analyze large volumes of data quickly and accurately to pinpoint areas of improvement and manage their resources.
-Fast, effective decision-making help these organizations stay afloat—and even thrive—while continuing to provide excellent service.
+CostFlex offers a wide range of hospital decision support software, including Activity Based Cost Accounting and Payer Contract Analyzer.
+These tools enable hospitals to analyze large volumes of data quickly and accurately, pinpointing areas for improvement and managing resources.
+Fast, effective decision-making helps these organizations stay afloat—and even thrive—while continuing to provide excellent service.

 Disturbing Trends for Hospitals